yoostuff/python-weather-app/README.md

 #Managing Python Packages
 --------
-A really simple and straight forard Python script that provieds Real-Time Weather Updates using Open Weather Map Services.
+A really simple and straight forward Python script that provieds Real-Time Weather Updates using Open Weather Map Services.
 Register for an API Key here: https://openweathermap.org/api.
 Requires the following python libraries to be installed, flask==3.0.3 and requests==2.32.3

 1.)
 Create Python Environments python -m venv .venv